pathways for applying

 - academic recommendation, such as one from a clinical, class instructor or preceptor

-- A statement of purpose indicating why you are interested in the School of Nursing Graduate Certificate in Palliative Care and how will you use the training in your daily work.
-Please include the preferred track/campus for your in-person workshops participation.
+- A statement of purpose indicating why you are interested in the Graduate Certificate in Palliative Care and how will you use the training in your daily work.

-- Electronic transcript of all post-secondary schools (unofficial, if legible are accepted).
+- Electronic transcript of last/highest post-secondary education (unofficial, if legible are accepted).

 We receive many requests for financial support and try to balance need with available funds.
 We give priority to interprofessional students who otherwise couldn't participate and who have limited alternative funding sources.